 - swimming pool safety fencing in conjunction with an application for a pool/spa or where being constructed in relation to a pool/spa approved on or after 1 July 1993

 - brush fencing (Building Rules Consent only).

 All fences in the following areas require council approval:

 - Regional Centre zone

-If you need council approval, you will need to fill in an application form, provide plans of the proposed fence, and pay the relevant fees.
-Please refer to our information sheet on how to make a development application or please contact Customer Service on (08) 8384 0666 for a booklet.
+If you need Development approval, you will need to fill in an application form, provide plans of the proposed fence, and pay the relevant fees.
+Please refer to Plan SA's website to lodge the application.

 Fences and your neighbour(s)

 Whether you need Council approval or not you should consider your legal obligations as well as the convenience and safety of your neighbours if you are building a fence on a common boundary.
 It is always best to speak to your neighbour before undertaking any fencing work.
 There may be legal requirements to notify your neighbour, and to share costs of the fencing.
 These responsibilities lie between neighbours and are not subject to Council approval or control.
 Information on your rights and obligations under the Fences Act may be obtained from the: